Protected: A Moral Case for Dr. Adam O’Brien PhD, LMHC, CASAC

 Book Announcement!

-The Wounded Healers Institute fully complies with all local and New York State laws, and all federal regulations.
-We are a harm and risk reduction, recovery-based mindfulness healing (non-clinical) program, and an (re)education company.
+The Wounded Healers Institute fully morally-ethically complies with all local and New York State laws, and all federal regulations.
+We are an educational community that supports harm and risk reduction, recovery-based mindfulness healing (non-clinical) program, and an (re)education, multimedia publishing, and research company.

 The Wounded Healers Institute does not sell THC cannabis for any aspect of our program, training or events, and it is not a retailer, supplier, manufacturer, reseller, distributor, agent, representative or subcontractor of THC cannabis supplier or retailer.

-WHI is selling legally allowed to sell CBD now.
+WHI sells superfoods and supplements.
 Our healing services do not constitute medical care, physical therapy, and we do not diagnose or treat mental health.
 WHI is a wellness and recovery program.

 What we do do is provide educational experiences, create positive memories of healing that allow participants to access to their own innate healing and creative process.
 WHI provides wellness programming, posttraumatic growth opportunities, and skills to build resiliency factors that allow our healing model.
 WHI employs the spiritual and developmental model of Addiction as Dissociation and uses The Path of the Wounded Healer as our unconscious guide.
 See our research HERE